InSilicoModellingGroup/label-mesh/README.md

 ### Description

-Script for populating values for the nodes of a computational mesh (in .msh format) using data from medical images (in nifti format).
-It is able to fill-in Hounsfield units and radiation distribution from separate medical images.
+Script for populating values for the nodes and labelling the elements of a computational mesh (in .msh format) using data from medical images (in nifti format).
+This implementation is particular to the PROTEAS project for brain metastatic cancer.
+It populates the initial values for all variables of the model in one output file as well as Hounsfield and radiation dosage units in a separate output file.
+Last, it also labels the elements of the given mesh depending on whether they belong to while or grey matter regions and outputs a labeled version of the mesh file.

 More details about how the script works can be found in the .py file.